 We process all account receivables and all account payables at least weekly.
 Donations always need to be sent to the Mission.Earth office, where they are deposited.
-They can be in the form of checks, credit cards (we accept Visa, MasterCard, Discover and Diner’s Club only), wires, or stock.
+They can be in the form of checks, credit cards (we accept Visa, MasterCard, American Express and Discover), wires, or stock.
 Only project-related expenses can be covered with these funds, never personal expenses.
 If a project does not have adequate funds to cover expenses before checks are deposited, funds will be disbursed only after the checks have cleared.

 May we contact / collaborate with other Mission.Earth Partners?